 One such legend states that Delhi was established by a king named Dhillu or Dillu around 50 BCE.
 He had named the city on his name.
 Another story states that it has been named on the word Dhili which means to be loose.
 This name was used by the Tomaras who saw that the foundation of the iron pillar in Delhi was quite weak and had to be moved.
 But anyhow, despite all of this, the nature of the people belonging to Delhi has been always good.
 And it is mainly because of this that they are also referred to as Delhiites or Dilliwallas in a sweet way.

 Right from the architectural wonders to its rich culture, Delhi has every bit of a reason to be explored and visited.
-No matter if you are a traveller, shopaholic, culture lover, food connoisseur or anything, Delhi will not disappoint you.
+No matter if you are a traveler, shopaholic, culture lover, food connoisseur, or anything, Delhi will not disappoint you.

-Summers remains quite hot in Delhi, however, one can experience the little decrease in the temperature during monsoon.
+Summers remains quite hot in Delhi, however, one can experience a little decrease in the temperature during the monsoon.
 The winter/spring is the best time to visit Delhi as during this time the temperature remains ideal.

-It is said that the city of Delhi was first inhabited in 2nd Millenium BCE.
+It is said that the city of Delhi was first inhabited in the 2nd Millenium BCE.
 Apart from that, many strong pieces of evidence of life had been found in these geographical boundaries, belonging to the 6th Century BCE.
-These were in the form of artefacts and other historical remains.
+These were in the form of artifacts and other historical remains.